Keyboard shortcuts

 6.6 Rule activation

 Entry rules (MSL-R*) activate on any file containing - [DISPLAY_ID] entry blocks.
-Traceability rules (MSL-T*) activate on typed entries only.
+Traceability rules (MSL-T*) activate on entries carrying an identity attribute.
 Glossary rules (MSL-G*) activate only on glossary documents.
 Summary rules (MSL-S*) activate only on summary documents.

 Part 7 — Formatting Rules